barneyb/johann/documentation/docs/versions/index.md

 # Versions

-At the moment, Johann is building up from "nothing" towards "complete".
+At the moment, Johann is building up from "nothing" towards "enough".
 There's a _lot_ of kludge in the syntax and a host of random restrictions, all in service of "anything is better than writing assembly."
-As the compiler gains power, the language will gel, hopefully ending up somewhere graceful.
-Right now, there only two constraints:
+Right now, there only two constraints on versioning:

 1. The current release can compile the development sources.
 1. The development sources can compile themselves.

 This provides a backwards compatibility guarantee _for a single release_.
 Skipping a release may break things.
 For example, upgrading to `v0.20250610` introduced `==` and deprecated `=`.
-Support wasn't removed until the following release.
+Support for `=` (as a comparison operator) wasn't removed until `v0.20250613`.

+Once the last bits of hand-coded assembly are gone, a syntactic revision is next.
+After that, the compilation pipeline itself has two major shortcomings: typechecks are half during parsing and half during codegen, and codegen is direct from the parse tree without an intermediate representation (aka "three address codes").

 ## Release History